 - Widely accepted: Long considered the gold standard for business school admissions, virtually every MBA program accepts the GMAT.
-According to the Graduate Management Admission Council (GMAC), more than 7,000 graduate programs worldwide use the GMAT scores in their admission process.
+According to the Graduate Management Admission Council, 7,700 graduate programs worldwide use the GMAT scores in their admission process.

 Drawbacks of the GMAT

 The GMAT isn’t the right choice for everyone.
 Consider some of the downsides before signing up:

 - Difficult quantitative section: Many educators consider the quantitative section on the GMAT more difficult than the similar section on the GRE.
 While both exams test equation-solving and data interpretation, the GMAT requires more critical thinking and analysis.

 - Unable to skip or review previous questions: The GMAT utilizes a computer-adaptive test model.
 This means that the computer adapts the questions, making them harder or easier based on the accuracy of the answer to the previous question.
 This format makes it impossible for test-takers to skip questions or change previous answers.

 A good GMAT score varies based on the competitiveness of the MBA program and the student’s demographic profile.
 GMAT test scores for top business schools can average 730, with 700 considered the baseline.
 Less-competitive MBA programs accept GMAT scores in the low-600 range.

 Keep in mind, though, that the GMAT score is only one part of the application; MBA programs also consider applicants’ background, experience and past academic performance.

 The GRE is a standardized test that measures academic readiness for graduate programs.
 Unlike the GMAT, which is specialized for business school, the GRE applies to almost all graduate programs.
 More than 1,000 business schools accept the GRE, with some institutions preferring this test for specific programs, such as the marketing MBA.